 Ren Faire at a Glance

-- Outfit your character in Renaissance wear by performing for gold.
+- Outfit your character in Renaissance wear by performing for the crowd!

 - Act out your performances in this boisterous game that feels like a day at the Faire.

 - A set collection card game for two to four players, featuring transparent costume cards.

 Lords and Ladies: The World of Ren Faire

 Most first-time Renaissance Faire goers know the awkward feeling of showing up without costume, character, or any idea of what's going on.
 In Ren Faire, you play characters who want to fit in at the Faire but lack the funds to do it.

 The characters hatch a clever plan — the Faire is full of performers, so why not join them and make enough cash to buy costumes?

 Imaginary Swordfights Galore: Gameplay Basics